dyapp-alliant/shopping-cart/README.md

 ## POST /cart/checkout

-This endpoint clears the cart and returns the total price of all items scanned before it was called.
+This endpoint returns the total price of all items scanned before it was called.
 This endpoint does not take in a body.

+## DELETE /cart

+This endpoint clears all items in the cart, and does not take in a body.